 - Diversification is another handy tool to reduce if not necessarily to eliminate the risk.
 By trading with multiple counterparties, there won’t be a single counterparty with significant exposure, which will facilitate a single counterparty.

-- This risk is to shift from bilateral trades to centralized trades under which all trades are undertaken with a centralized counterparty (such as exchanges and clearinghouses) which eliminate the specific risk but give rise to systematic risk.
+- This risk is to shift from bilateral trades to centralized trades.
+All trades are undertaken with a centralized counterparty (such as exchanges and clearinghouses), which eliminate the specific risk but give rise to systematic risk.